albertoaer/betterbox/README.md

 Invokation result is always a Promise, with methods:
 - any: gets only the first response
-- collect: gets an array of responses
+- all: gets an array of responses
 - compute: uses a custom function in order to get a single value

 # Syntax